davidkunze/compare_compression_methods/compare_compression_deflate_zstd.md

 # Comparison of DEFLATE and ZSTD

-Since DEFLATE and ZSTD (see compare_compression) deliver similar results in terms of compression rate, compression time (write time) and decompression time (read time), both methods are tested with a larger number of samples.
+Since DEFLATE and ZSTD (see [Compare_Compression.md](https://github.com/davidkunze/compare_compression_methods/blob/main/compare_compression.md)) deliver similar results in terms of compression rate, compression time (write time) and decompression time (read time), both methods are tested with a larger number of samples.
 The uncompressed test tiles come from 17 different aerial photography flights and differ in spatial resolution, tile size and input format (.tif, .img)